 I think launching a product is the most nerve-racking part for me.
 What if no one buys it?
 Who do I sell it to?
 All these doubts tend to float through my mind, but don’t let that stop you from trying!

 No matter how you do it, launch it!
-When you first launch it can be helpful to offer a deep discount to encourage those first few people to buy it.
+When you first launch, it can be helpful to offer a deep discount or big bonuses to encourage those first few people to buy it.
 This can get you some reviews or testimonials which will help you in the future.

 Alternatively, you can go the same route I did with my spreadsheet by offering it for free for a limited time to get those first few people and then start charging for it later.

 Continue to market your product

 After your product is officially launched, you’re going to have to continue working for quite some time before it becomes more passive and the sales start rolling in regularly.

 If you’re a blogger, make sure that you have it linked anywhere you can and that you continue to blog about the topic so that you can lead people to it.

 If you have a social media following, make sure you mention it whenever it applies and even offer them incentives to purchase, like coupon codes or bonuses.

 Some digital product creators that don’t have an audience use Pinterest or Facebook ads to sell their product to a targeted audience which can work really well if you learn how to successfully do ads and are able to invest a bit of money into it.

 Another way to continue promoting your product is to get other people to promote it for you!
 This is one advantage to having a discount or giving it away for free in the beginning if you think it might being you a lot of customers.
 Then you’ll have plenty of people that you can ask to become affiliates and promote your product for you.